BuildIt-Poland/kohls-checkout/README.md

   * compose components not styles -- prevents huge amount of duplication in large codebases

 Most of listed tools provide good integration with Slack and Jira.

+### Taking it further
+Because of React's component-based architecture it is easy to reuse them, keep **user interface consistent** and reduce overall duplication.
+In future it will be possible to introduce fully featured **Design System** -- company-wide guideline of how to build digital products ([design system example](https://www.lightningdesignsystem.com/)).